September is National Mortgage Professionals Month*

 The next steps in the process involve submitting an offer, acceptance by the seller, and sending the contract to your lender where the home buying process will officially begin!

-*This is part one of a two-part series on the home buying process by NDBT’s mortgage professionals.
+*This is part one of a two-part series on the home buying process created by NDBT mortgage professionals.